SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/overview.md

 1. Leave the **Collector Settings** at their default values.
 1. Under **Generate and run the command to install the collector**, copy and run the installation command in your system terminal where the collector needs to be installed.<br/><img src={useBaseUrl('img/send-data/linux-terminal-installation.png')} alt="Screenshot showing the terminal command to install the collector" width="800"/>
 1. After installation is complete, click **Next** to proceed.
-1. On the next screen, you will see a list of available Source Templates.
+1. On the next screen, you will see a list of available source templates.
 Select the **Apache Source Template** to apply the source template to start collecting logs from all linked collectors.

 To revisit this screen later, navigate to:
 * [**Classic UI**](/docs/get-started/sumo-logic-ui-classic): In the main Sumo Logic menu, select **Manage Data > Collection > Source Template**.